Neutrollized/dynmotd/README.md

 ## Installation:

+You can run the `install.sh` script as root/with sudo or if you prefer manually:

 ```
  1.   vi /etc/ssh/sshd_config  (this is optional; if you have `PrintMotd yes`, then you'll get the static motd as well as the `dynmotd` output)
       PrintMotd no